Exawind/exawind-manager/docs/index.rst

 Machine Configurations
 ----------------------

-For most HPC Linux machines, we want to find a way for Exawind-Manager to figure out which machine it is on and we need the Spack configuration files set up for that machine in a way that might typically require a Spack expert to design.
+For most HPC machines, we want to find a way for Exawind-Manager to figure out which machine it is on and we need the Spack configuration files set up for that machine in a way that might typically require a Spack expert to design.
 In this tutorial we will assume we already have a robust configuration.

 Cloning
 -------